vgarc018/cs100hw4/README.md

 If you didn't want to include the pipe `|` in your delimiter, having it contain `||` will *not* be recognized as something distinct to look for in parsing.
 We'll output our tokens this time with spaces in between.
-So let's compile and run the program:
+So let's compile and run the program to see what we will get:

 ```
 $ g++ -std=c++11 ex_3.cpp -o ex_3 && ./ex_3